charlesjban/ecolo_works/README.md

-This currently being created for a Univeristy project Please see individual .README.md files for full functionality of each program Programs are under construction and will be created so
+This currently being created for a Univeristy project Please see individual .README.md files for full functionality of each program

 **NetworkCreate.py:**